snabbco/snabb/src/program/l2vpn/README.md

 This section defines an inventory of all systems that play the role of *PE* devices for any VPLS instances defined by the configuration.
-They are referred to as _peers_ rather than PE devices in the this context.
-Each peer has a unique name and a list of IPv4 or IPv6 addresses associated with it.
-Each address can be used as one endpoint of a pseudowire as detailed in [`transport`](#transport-config) section.
+They are referred to as _peers_ rather than PE devices in this context.
+Each peer has a unique name and a list of IPv4 and IPv6 addresses associated with it.
+Each address can be used as one endpoint of a pseudowire as detailed in the [`transport`](#transport-config) section.

 The list of peers is divided into a local part and a remote part.